SoftJSK/softjsk.github.io/README.md

-# softjsk.github.io
+# The SoftJSK website
-The SoftJSK website.
+The SoftJSK website is a simple website written in HTML and CSS whiich showcases the SoftJSK projects.